COSC3020/fibonacci-invariants-j-halladay5/README.md

 your answer to this markdown file.

 Invariant:
-A good invarient for fib() that is true at every recursive call, is that the length of fibNums is equal to n of the recursive call.
+A good invarient for fib() that is true at the beginning of every recursive call is that fibNums has n correct calculated fibonacci numbers.
+At recursive call where n =2, fibNums is [0,1], two correct fibonacci numbers.
+It calculates the third number and adds it to the array.
+When it returns to the n=3 call, it now has 3 correct numbers.
+At each recursive call, the array has n calculated fibonacci numbers.
+At the end of each recursive call, it will have n+1 fibonacci values.
-From the first recursive call at n = 2, fibNums is [0,1] or length of 2.
-It hits the base case and calculates fibNums[2], and returns.
-Now the fibNums array has a length of 3 when it returns.
-So at every recursive call, the "state of the world" is that the length of the calculated fibNum array is always of length of that call.